sscit/rel/doc/developers_guide.md

 ### Designing the Requirements Specification

 Designing and writing the requirements specification is the starting point, if the REL framework is used in a software development project.
 The following design guidelines help requirements engineers to cover all aspects in their project.
-It is also recommended to study the examples available in the project, namely [REL's own requirements](../requirements) and the [test project](../test).
+It is also recommended to study the examples available in the project, namely [REL's own requirements](../requirements) and [all test projects](../test).

 At the beginning, the main type definitions are specified, which cover the majority of requirements data within the project.
 Requirements engineers should always think about the necessary attributes, which are required and make sense to support the processes.
 The more attributes, the more effort developers have to spend while creating type instances and filling them with data.
 Additionally, more attributes most likely lead to more efforts in terms of custom validations, that are executed in CI and are not covered by REL's basic validation (which only takes care about syntax and validity of type instances and their specification).